Mainline Community Involvement

 Homeward Bound Initiative

-Mainline Information Systems President and CEO Rick Kearney is spearheading the project, which requires a complete renovation of the 4,800 square-foot building.
+Mainline Information Systems Chairman and Founder Rick Kearney is spearheading the project, which requires a complete renovation of the 4,800 square-foot building.
 Kearney, a member of the Homeward Bound Initiative that is focused on easing the plight of the homeless, is leading a small army of local business professionals to help with the project.